-We will not attempt to ascertain whether the issuer of a Reference Stock or any of the entities whose stock is included in an ETF, as applicable, would be treated as a "passive foreign investment company" within the meaning of Section 1297 of the Internal Revenue Code or a "U.S. real property holding corporation" within the meaning of Section 897 of the Internal Revenue Code.
-If the issuer of the Reference Stock or any of the entities whose stock is included in an ETF were so treated, certain adverse U.S. federal income tax consequences could possibly apply to a holder.
-You should refer to any available information filed with the SEC or other authorities by the issuer of the Reference Stock or the entities included in an ETF, as applicable, and consult your tax advisor regarding the possible consequences to you in this regard, if any.
+We will not attempt to ascertain whether the components of any of the Reference Assets would be treated as a "passive foreign investment company" within the meaning of Section 1297 of the Code or a "U.S. real property holding corporation" within the meaning of Section 897 of the Code.
+If the components of one or more such Reference Assets were so treated, certain adverse U.S. federal income tax consequences could possibly apply.
+You should refer to any available information filed with the SEC and other authorities by the issuers of the Reference Assets and consult your tax advisor regarding the possible consequences to you in this regard.